 Unified Development Ordinance

-The Unified Development Code (Chapter 30 of the City Code) became effective August 1, 2011.
-The Code is one of the City's important tools in encouraging new development and renovation that helps move the community toward its goals of being a better, more attractive place to live, work and recreate, and for a diverse and viable local economy.
-Since its adoption, the Planning & Code Enforcement staff has continuously made adjustments to establish an even better fit with local practices and conditions while furthering the community goals.
+Since the adoption of the Unified Development Code (Chapter 30 of the City Code) Staff has made adjustments to establish an even better fit with local practices and conditions while furthering the community goals.
 Incentives, new uses and overlays, and increased flexibility in certain areas are part of a growing "redevelopment toolbox."
 Adjustments to standards and increased alternatives have effectively integrated tree preservation goals with landscaping, parkland and open space.
 Other adjustments will continue, all aimed toward balancing the public interests in appearance and stable or increasing property values with the principal objectives of private (re)development.
 The newest tool, the EnCode version of the City’s Code makes it easy to access and use the regulations in their most current form.

 The Planning & Code Enforcement Department staff is committed to helping applicants move through the various permitting and review processes and standards as smoothly as possible.
 Staff would be glad to continue meeting with neighborhood and professional groups or hold a work session on particular aspects of the Code.
 Comments during these meetings and with people who use the Code regularly have resulted in numerous corrections and adjustments to date.
 Continued feedback from users is essential in addressing areas that are unclear, seem inaccurate, or that may warrant some adjustment or amendment to better achieve community goals.